 In some instances, bankruptcy may be the only solution for one’s current financial situation.
 When you do proceed with bankruptcy, it is important you do so as effectively and efficiently as possible.
-Avoiding some of the most common bankruptcy mistakes is essential, and our Mesa bankruptcy attorneys at the Law Offices of Campbell & Coombs P.C. will help ensure the process is successful.
+Avoiding some of the most common bankruptcy mistakes is essential, and our Mesa bankruptcy attorneys at the Law Office of Harold E. Campbell P.C. will help ensure the process is successful.

 The following are six things you should NOT do if you are considering bankruptcy: